paver/paver/docs/source/cmdline.rst

   verbose... display debug level output

 -h
-  display distutils-style command line help
+  display the command line options and list of available tasks.
+Note that -h can be provided for any task to display the command line options and detailed help for that task.

+-f <pavement>
+  use a different file than "pavement.py"

-If you run paver without a task, it will default to the "help" task which lists the tasks in your pavement.py file.
-The help task also has the ability to provide detailed help for a given task.
+If you run paver without a task, it will only run the "auto" task, if there is one.
+Otherwise, Paver will do nothing.

+``paver help`` is the equivalent of ``paver -h``, and ``paver help taskname`` is the equivalent of ``paver taskname -h``.

 You can set build options via the command line by providing optionname=value.
 The option names can be in dotted notation, so ``foo.bar.baz=something`` will